linode/apl-docs/docs/for-ops/how-to/clone-apl.md

 - Change the access credentials to cloud resources.

-Once the `values.yaml` file is ready you can use Helm to install APL on to a new Kubernetes cluster:
+Once the `values.yaml` file is ready you can use Helm to install the platform on a new Kubernetes cluster:

 ```
 helm install -f values.yaml apl apl/apl